galica9999/aws-cloud-formation-tiered-network-config/README.md

 The CidrBlock parameter has four parameters.

 - **AllowedPattern** - This contains a regex to allow certain text to be entered into the input.
-- **Default** - This is used to make have the input laod with a default value.
+- **Default** - This is used to make have the input load with a default value.
 In this case it is a whole subnet.
 - **Description** - This contains an explanation of what the input is used for or what should be input.
 - **Type** - _REQUIRED_ - This field is required and determines how it will be interpreted as a parameter.
-SInnce it is of type strinng, it will be an input box when looking at the parameter section in CloudFormation.
+Since it is of type string, it will be an input box when looking at the parameter section in CloudFormation.
 For other parameters it could be a dropdown, but this is determined by the type.

 Since we have gone over AllowedPattern, Default, and Description we will not go over them again unless there is a major change in them.
 But for the most part the values will change, but the concept will remain the same.